Pinginko/WEB1_Z4/README.md

 # vueZ4
-Frontend of gallerry and using map api.
+Frontend of gallery with images and using map api.

 ## Customize configuration